vonsbuffet/vousbuffet/README.md

 Very Fun!

-# Explore these 4 functions carefully.
+# Explore 4 functions carefully.

-They do more than simplify the Vulkan API.
+They do more than add order to the Vulkan API.

-These 4 functions emerged from Von's Buffet's special equation.
+4 functions emerged from Von's Buffet's special equation.

 The equation helped us do more than create this.